sehr-abrar/restaurant-online-presence-redesign/research/user-personas.md

 ## Primary Persona: Busy Local Customer

 ### Name
-Sarah Chen
+Hania Amir

 ### Age
-27
+29

 ### Occupation
 Marketing Associate

 ### Context of Use
-Sarah typically orders takeout or delivery after work or on weekends.
+Hanua typically orders takeout or delivery after work or on weekends.
 She often uses her phone to search for nearby restaurants, read reviews, and place orders quickly with minimal friction.

 She discovers restaurants through Google Maps, word of mouth, or delivery apps, and expects fast access to menus, pricing, and ordering options.